Nithya162/Tweet-Sentiment-Analyser/README.md

 > **Status: 🚧 Ongoing Project**

-A Retrieval-Augmented Generation (RAG) chatbot that lets you explore how people feel about any topic using **1.6 million real tweets** from the Sentiment140 dataset.
+A RAG-based chatbot that lets you explore how people feel about any topic using **1.6 million real tweets** from the Sentiment140 dataset.
 Ask a question, get an AI-generated answer backed by real tweet evidence.

 ---

-## 📸 Demo
+## 💬 Example

-> *Ask: "What do people think about coffee?"*
+> **You ask:** What do people think about coffee?
 >
-> **Bot:** People are overwhelmingly positive about coffee, especially in the morning.
-A small number of users mention negative experiences like headaches.
+> **Bot:** People are very positive about coffee, especially in the morning!
 >
 > 😊 *i love my morning coffee so much*
 > 😊 *coffee makes everything better*
-> 😔 *coffee gives me headaches i hate it*
+> 😔 *coffee gives me headaches*

 ---